Paul-Cavain/100-days-of-code/log.md

 <!-- Day eight of 100DaysOfCode -->
-### Day 8: April 10th, 2024.
+### Day 8: April 13rd, 2024.

-**Today's Progress**: Solving a project challenge of just typing any color name and display its color in a screen.
+**Today's Progress**: Solving a project challenge of just typing any color name and display its color and its hexValues in a screen.

 **Thoughts:** Just a whole review of all features learned from day one to day 7